pschmitt/xrdr/README.md

                                ----
 ```

-Multiline layouts *should* work too, but I didn't test it that much as I don't use it myself.
+**NOTE:** Multiline layouts *should* work too, but I didn't test it that much as I don't use it myself.